Course overview

 This is a full-time course.
 Each module is worth 30 credits.
 It is expected that student will spend a total of 300 hours of study for each module.
 You should be prepared to devote approximately 10 contact hours a week to your studies and additional independent hours of study in order to succeed.
 Teaching is through a mix of lectures, tutorials, seminars and lab sessions and the breakdown of these activity types is shown in each module description.

-Other: In addition, each module provides a two-hour surgery each week for individual consultation with the lecturer.
 You will also have timetabled meetings with your personal tutor and careers and/or subject meetings scheduled throughout the year.

 Self-directed study: In order to prepare for, and assimilate, the work in lectures and seminars you will be expected to use our on-line resources, participate in flipped or virtual classroom discussions on our virtual learning environment (VLE) and engage in personal study and revision for approximately 25 hours per week.